 Forums are traditional one-hour breakout sessions that form the core of conference offerings.
-Forums are intended for an audience of approximately 50-75 people, and a maximum of three speakers per Forum is recommended.
+Forums are intended for an audience of up to 50 people, and a maximum of three speakers per Forum is recommended.
 Presenters are expected to use active learning techniques to engage audiences, to distribute materials, and to respond to follow-up requests for more information.
 Lecture-only presentations are strongly discouraged.

 Sample Forum Descriptions

 Dealing With Change: Creating Successful Project Teams

 Project teams learn about a five-phase model for creative problem solving, project creation, and implication, including assessment and refining.
 Participants discover ways to enhance individual and team performance.